cory0s/gql-server/README.md

 # GraphQL Bookshelf
-Implementation of a graphQL server using freecodecamp's graphQL course.
+Implementation of a graphQL server with React front-end using freecodecamp's graphQL course.

 Utilizes:
 - GraphQL